JKTKops/Haskell-Tutorials/Practical-Intro/0-Intro.md

-Major goal: Introduce tutorial and briefly discuss Haskell Minor goals:
-1) Introduce tutorial goals as learning enough haskell to use the language quickly, and learn more later
-2) Introduce Haskell as a lazy pure functional language

-The goal of this tutorial series is to offer those interested in Haskell a way to learn enough of the language to use it competently inhopefully as short as a few hours.
-In the first few videos of this tutorial, we will build a lambda calculus interpreter just so we have a project to chase.
+The goal of this tutorial series is to offer those interested in Haskell a way to learn enough of the language to use it competently in hopefully as short as a few hours.
+In the first few sections of this tutorial, we will build a lambda calculus interpreter just so we have a project to chase.
 Since Haskell is commonly used in interpreter/compiler design, I hope that this will be of general interest to those who want to learn the language.